Policies & Guidelines

 f) The Memorial Union is not responsible for equipment provided by 3rd party vendors for use during an event in the MU.

-g) AV Techs are required at the customer’s cost for ballroom events utilizing extensive AV needs.
+g) AV Tech staff is required at the customer’s cost when using AV equipment for ballroom events.

 h) Mounted projectors are free for use by Student Organizations.
 If an alternative projector is requested, there will be charges equal to the University Department rental rates.

 a) ISU Catering has an exclusive catering contract to provide catering services within the Memorial Union.
 Groups utilizing MU facilities are not permitted to bring their own food or beverage into the Memorial Union.
 Any exceptions need to be requested through the Event Management Office, 3630 MU.

 b) All organizations requiring catering must contact ISU Catering, 3630 MU, to set up the menu.
 Complete catering menus can be found online at www.catering.iastate.edu.

 c) For internal meetings, ISU Student Organizations can apply for permission to bring in food from a select number of external vendors.
 See Recognized Student Organization Food Policy.
 (Request an approved food vendor)

 d) Non-University, University Departments and ISU Student Organizations must use ISU Catering for their catering needs in the Memorial Union.